scummchild/faker_scifi/README.md

 # faker_scifi
 faker_scifi is a community provider for the Faker test data generator Python package.
-This package creates science fiction gobbledygook text (e.g., "reverse the polarity of the neutron flow") just for a little nerdy fun.
+This package creates science fiction technobabble text (e.g., "reverse the polarity of the neutron flow") just for a little nerdy fun.

 Thanks, https://github.com/SkypLabs/faker-wifi-essid for providing a very nice template to follow!